Bing Crosby: Success as a solo singer

+The June 18, 1945, issue of Life magazine credited Crosby as one of America’s most influential and successful entertainers.
+Estimating since his first recording in 1931, roughly 60 million of his records had been sold, with "White Christmas" alone selling two million copies in the United States and 250,000 in Great Britain.
+Crosby’s weekly broadcasts were closely followed by singers and bandleaders, and the day after he introduced a song on the air, about 50,000 copies would typically be sold across the country.
+He had a notable ability to turn new or relatively unknown ballads into instant hits, a phenomenon often referred to in the music industry as the "big goose."
+At the time, Crosby’s popularity, earnings, and audience reach were unparalleled, and his contracts with Decca and Paramount extended into the mid-1950s.
+Even recordings made a decade earlier continued to sell strongly, reflecting the enduring public appetite for his voice and personality.
+For audiences both in the U.S. and abroad, Crosby had become a symbol of the friendly, humorous American spirit.
+Despite this, he rarely focused on his own future, enjoying the act of singing itself and remaining content to continue performing, even if public attention were to wane.

 White Christmas

-The biggest hit song of Crosby's career was his recording of Irving Berlin's "White Christmas", which he introduced on a Christmas Day radio broadcast in 1941.
+The biggest hit song of Crosby's career was his recording of Irving Berlin's "White Christmas", which Crosby introduced on a Christmas Day radio broadcast in 1941.
 A copy of the recording from the radio program is owned by the estate of Bing Crosby and was loaned to CBS Sunday Morning for their December 25, 2011, program.
 The song appeared in his films Holiday Inn (1942), and—a decade later—in White Christmas (1954).
-His record hit the charts on October 3, 1942, and rose to number 1 on October 31, where it stayed for 11 weeks.
-A holiday perennial, the song was repeatedly re-released by Decca, charting another sixteen times.
+Crosby's record hit the charts on October 3, 1942, and rose to number 1 on October 31, where it stayed for 11 weeks.
+A holiday perennial, the song was repeatedly re-released by Decca, charting another 16 times.
 It topped the charts again in 1945 and a third time in January 1947.
 The song remains the bestselling single of all time.
-His recording of "White Christmas", has sold over 50 million copies around the world.
-His recording was so popular that he was obliged to re-record it in 1947 using the same musicians and backup singers; the original 1942 master had become damaged due to its frequent use in pressing additional singles.
+Crosby's recording of "White Christmas" has sold over 50 million copies worldwide.
+His recording was so popular that Crosby was obliged to re-record it in 1947 using the same musicians and backup singers; the original 1942 master had become damaged due to its frequent use in pressing additional singles.
 In 1977, after Crosby died, the song was re-released and reached No. 5 in the UK Singles Chart.
 Crosby was dismissive of his role in the song's success, saying "a jackdaw with a cleft palate could have sung it successfully".